Dual Diagnosis Treatment Great Falls, MT

 Intermountain Community Services - 70.8 miles from Great Falls, MT

-Intermountain Community Services is a dual diagnosis treatment center in Helena, MT that provides treatment for alcohol or drug addiction and mental health disorders that include generalized anxiety disorder as well as avoidant personality disorder.
+Intermountain Community Services is a dual-diagnosis treatment center in Helena, Montana that offers treatment services for mental health and substance use disorders that include phobias as well as avoidant personality disorder.

 Address: 3240 Dredge Drive, Helena, MT 59602 in Lewis and Clark County